cathydutton/cathydutton.co.uk/src/site/posts/2014-01-06-sidebar-navagation.njk.md

 ---
 title: Sidebar navigation
-description: A look at sidebar navigation in website design
+description: A look at the use of sidebar navigation systems in website design
 date: 2014-01-06
 tags: [Design]
 ---